There are eight schools in Circular Head. The municipality's two High Schools are located in Smithton.

 School Term Calendar

-There is a Tasmanian Polytechnic in Smithton which runs various courses throughout the year.
+There is a TasTAFE campus in Smithton which runs various courses throughout the year.
 You can contact the campus on 6452 4984.
-Other nearby Tasmanian Polytechnics include Burnie (1 hour drive) and Devonport (1.5 hour drive).
+Other nearby TasTAFE campuses include Burnie (1 hour drive) and Devonport (1.5 hour drive).

 The Cradle Coast Campus of the University of Tasmania is located in Burnie.
 Other campuses are located in Hobart and Launceston.

-Applications are invited annually for the Circular Head Council Mayor's Education Fund Bursary.
-The bursary was established in 2002 to assist a Circular Head resident to engage in further study by helping offset some of their costs.
+Applications are invited annually for the Circular Head Council Mayor's Education Fund.
+The scholarship was established in 2002 to assist a Circular Head resident to engage in further study by helping offset some of their costs.

 Circular Head Education and Training Consultative Committee (CHETCC)